erland/socialmusicdiscovery/prototypes/ClientRCP/ReadMe.txt

 To Build and Run:
 1. Install Eclipse 3.6 for RCP developers: http://www.eclipse.org/downloads/packages/eclipse-rcp-and-rap-developers/heliossr1
 2. Check out and build SMD code as described elsewhere
+3. Copy the generated .jar into "imported.lib" in the RCP client source code structure
+   Example: copy <your build output directory>\smd-server-1.0-SNAPSHOT.jar <your project root>\smd-rcp\lib.imported
-3. Launch client: right-click 'smd-rcp.product.launch (<your OS>)' - 'Run As ...' - 'smd-rcp.product'
+4. Launch client: right-click 'smd-rcp.product.launch (<your OS>)' - 'Run As ...' - 'smd-rcp.product'

+To update the server code:
+Ideally, update the server code and install the new .jar (step 3 above).
+In practice, you may have some problems getting Eclipse to understand that you have updated the server jar.
+If "refresh" and "clean build" doesn't help:
+	- use Eclipse to physically delete the file
+    - copy the jar again (step 3 above)
+    - do a refresh

 To work on UI:
 - Install SWT Designer (part of WindowBuilder PRO): http://code.google.com/javadevtools/wbpro/installation/updatesite_3.6.html
   (update site: http://dl.google.com/eclipse/inst/d2wbpro/latest/3.6) - you probably need to ignore one security warning.